John Norcross: History

 Sweden's King Charles XII died that December, and Norcross was arrested when it came to light that he had been seizing vessels outside the bounds of his privateering commission.
 He was sentenced to death in 1719 but fled; captured in Paris, he was released and pardoned by Sweden's King Frederick I. Norcross served Sweden for a time, acting as an agent in their attempts to establish a trading post on Madagascar by pardoning the pirates present at Ile Ste.-Marie.
 He obtained a pardon for the pirates from Peter the Great of Russia, though the agreement fell apart before Sweden or Russia could take advantage of the opportunity.

 Norcross continued to advise the Swedish for several years.
 In 1727 he was captured and tried by Danish authorities.
 Convicted of a number of crimes, he was sentenced to life in prison.
-He was released from solitary confinement in 1745 but was confined to castle grounds, where he died in 1758.
+He served out his sentence in the Danish fortified citadel Kastellet in Copenhagen.
+During his imprisonment he conducted two failed escape attempts, which lead him to be shackled day and night and confined to a small wooden cage.
+While in this cage he was often shown off to the Copenhagen gentry, who would pay a fee to lo look at "the mad Englishman" He was released from solitary confinement in 1745 but was confined to castle grounds, where he died in 1758.